And the winner is...Team STUXNET from the Geneva School of Diplomacy!

 The Cyber 9/12 Student Challenge presents a prime opportunity for companies to engage with top policy and technical talent from around the world.
 We are looking for sponsors who share our goal of fostering an extraordinary pool of talent in cyberspace and shape the next generation of policymakers around the globe.

 We offer multiple options partnership and benefit levels – ranging from €35,000 for global partnership sponsors to €5,000 for Silver sponsors.
 In recognition of your support, we will provide you and your company visibility and the opportunity to engage in the competition.
 We also welcome targeted contributions in support of specific parts of the competition, such as the awards ceremony and reception.
-To become a sponsor, please contact Mr Aapo Cederberg.
+To become a sponsor for 2018, please contact Mr Aapo Cederberg.

 In addition to the competition in Geneva, Switzerland, the Atlantic Council hosts the US Cyber 9/12 Student Challenge in Washington, DC on 17-18 March 2017, and will hold the first-ever Asia-Pacific competition in Sydney, Australia in September 2017.